ome/omero-guides/training.rst

 System requirements for an OMERO.server are specified in the `documentation <https://omero.readthedocs.io/en/stable/sysadmins/system-requirements.html>`_.
 All  training servers used by the OME Team run in VMs with CentOS 7.

-We recommend to use the Ansible management software and use the provided Ansible playbook to install the OMERO.server for training, as this gives you the exact blueprint of the server setup used in trainings by the OME Team.
+We recommend to use the Ansible management software and use the provided Ansible playbook to install the OMERO.server for training, as this gives you the exact blueprint of the server setup used during trainings run by the OME Team.

 You can use the exact `training ansible playbook <https://github.com/ome/prod-playbooks/blob/master/omero/training-server/playbook.yml>`_ used by the OME Team for their training server.
 Alternatively, you might start with a `simpler playbook <https://github.com/ome/ansible-example-omero-addons/blob/master/playbook.yml>`_.
 Both of those playbooks will also install the OMERO.web Apps for you.